-Saffron risotto, also known as Risotto alla milanese, is an elegant and timeless dish from the Lombardy tradition.
-Its golden color and the intense scent of saffron make it a symbol of refinement, perfect for festive lunches as well as a special homemade dinner.
+Saffron risotto, also known as “risotto alla milanese”, is an elegant and timeless dish of the Lombard tradition.
+Its golden color and intense fragrance of saffron make it a symbol of refinement, perfect for festive lunches and special home-cooked dinners.

-Heat the ready-made broth and keep it warm.
+Heat the ready broth and keep it warm.

-In a saucepan heat the oil with half of the butter.
-Add the freeze-dried onion and let it rehydrate briefly in the hot mixture.
+In a saucepan, heat the oil with half of the butter.
+Add the dried onion and let it rehydrate for a moment in the warm seasoning.

-Halfway through cooking dissolve the saffron in a little hot broth and add it to the rice.
-You will see it acquire the typical golden color and unmistakable aroma.
+Midway through cooking, dissolve the saffron in a little hot broth and add it to the rice.
+You will see it acquire its typical golden color and unmistakable aroma.

 Continue cooking, adding broth until the rice is al dente (about 16-18 minutes).

-Remove from the heat, stir in the remaining butter and the grated Parmigiano Reggiano.
-Stir vigorously to achieve the characteristic creaminess.
+Remove from heat, stir in the remaining butter and the grated Parmigiano Reggiano.
+Mix vigorously to achieve the typical creaminess.

-Let it rest covered for one minute and serve immediately, accompanied by a good red wine.
+Let it rest covered for a minute and serve immediately accompanied by a good red wine.

 Saucepan (or wide pot)